ErnoViitanen-LUT/front-end/learning-diary.md

 **30.8.2020**

 In lesson 4 I followed the video instructions by creating menu overlay and made the site responsive.
+I continued with lesson 5 and created about page with css grid.

 Things I learned today:

 - transform: translate in 3d space
 - sass for loops (@for $x from 1 through 4)
 - sass mixins with content
+- sass functions (set-text-color)
+- css grid (grid-template-areas and columns)